Winter Spirit grant encourages more British Columbians to get active

-The 2020 Winter Spirit Grants builds on the legacy and community spirit of the 2010 Olympic and Paralympic Games by expanding winter sport experiences for a new generation of British Columbians, especially those who face barriers to participation such as lower-income families, Indigenous peoples, people with disabilities, women and girls, older adults, and newcomers to Canada.
+The 2020 Winter Spirit Grants build on the legacy and community spirit of the 2010 Olympic and Paralympic Games by expanding winter sport experiences for a new generation of British Columbians, especially those who face barriers to participation, such as lower-income families, Indigenous peoples, people with disabilities, women and girls, older adults, and newcomers to Canada.

 The grants, administered by viaSport, are funded through the joint provincial-federal BC Sport Participation Program (BCSPP).
 The program has a total value of $50,000.